srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

   <figcaption>Network instances composition</figcaption>
 </figure>

-Kubernetes nodes, thanks to MetalLB, will establish BGP sessions to these anycast-GW IP addresses and advertise the IP addresses of the exposed k8s services.
+MetalLB Load Balancer pods will establish BGP sessions to these anycast-GW IP addresses and advertise the IP addresses of the exposed k8s services.

 ## Containerlab topology file